Engr-Asad-Hussain/deployment/README.md

 # Deployment Service
-Protected Services (PS) Backend (BE) template - Shows good practices.
+Protected Services (PS) Backend (BE) template.
+Mariadb as database deployment in using docker container.
-A REST API to ......

 ## Contents
 - [MariaDB Deployment](#mariadb-deployment)